modesys/particle_filter_detector/README.md

 **Welcome to the Particle Filter Detector System**

 This repository is a ROS node that is aimed at tracking particle cloud feeding the system with previous information from existing exteroceptive sensors.
-This is a free and open source package that proved to give encoraging result in the underwater environment.
-However it will be utilized for
+This is a free and open source package that proved to give encoraging result in the underwater environment and in the estimation of the expected position of the underwater system in case of loss of signal from specific positioning sensors.
+However it will be utilized mostly for tracking of specific blood cells particles for estimating the position of blood cell, cancer cell based on specific cancer markers, fluid flow inside blood vessel or even specific request from the public and according to the general needs.

 It has the following dependencies:
 1. Qt5